leihui6/Foxlogin/README.md

 You could download them by using 'pip install xxx' .

-Then,We use the pyinstaller to package our project , which command is 'pyinstaller -F -w -c code_icon.ico Main.py' .
+Then,We use the pyinstaller to package our project , which command is 'pyinstaller -Fw -D -i code_icon.ico Main.py' .

 If you hava any questions you can connect us !
 (2016/8/25)